 - Blood coagulation

 - Membrane stability

-THR Tip: Take great care to avoid products containing triclosan.
-Washing correctly with plain soap and water is just as effective without the risk of impairing Ca2+dynamics in your muscles.
-How to Stay Healthy (Skin Cleansing)
+Read product labels carefully to avoid products containing this compound.
+Washing correctly with plain soap and water is just as effective without the risk of impairing Ca2+ dynamics in your muscles.
+See How to Stay Healthy (Skin Cleansing)

 Chemical widely used in antibacterial hand soaps may impair muscle function.
 UC Davis News and Information.
 Aug 2012.